bson/fat32/README.md

 * It often has no notion of things that are good engineering practice, like meaningful error codes, if none of its sources included this.
 You might have to add it yourself.

+* The provenance of the code output seems iffy to me.
+It so clearly just copied other people's work and a little googling quickly led me to `dosfstools` on github.
+Be aware it may or may not be considered original work, vs derivative, and there may be serious licensing issues!

+TL;DR: it won't do it for you, you still need to know what you're doing and be able to read and understand some else's code.
+You still need to understand the problem domain and what it needs to do.
+Make sure to investigate the rights and provenance of what it spits out.